vatsimnetwork/vatspy-data-project/README.md

 # Boundaries.geojson

 This file uses the GeoJSON format as defined in [RFC7946](https://datatracker.ietf.org/doc/html/rfc7946).
+At the end of each cycle a FIRBoundaries.dat will be generated and included in the release, for testing in vat-spy [a converter](https://github.com/NelisV/vatspy-geojson/releases/tag/v0.2-alpha) can be used.

 <br>